The Corona pandemic made lots of people start working from home and the importance of instant messaging apps has increased quite dramatically since.

 - Alert stakeholders and/or app developers that some metric has gone out of bounds.
 A kind of “poor mans alerting”, if you like.

 Sure – a basic message looks like this:

-Note how markdown syntax is used to format the message.
+Note how HTML is used to format the message.
 The Qlik script for sending this message looks like this:

 let vMsg = '<h1>Posting message to Teams from Qlik Sense</h1> A basic message from <b>Qlik Sense</b> '; // Send the message Call PostToTeamsChannel_GenericMessage('$(vTeamsWebhook)', '$(vMsg)');

 In addition to the message you need a subroutine PostToTeamsChannel_GenericMessage and a vTeamsWebhook variable, both are described further down in this article.